m1stadev/AutoTSS/README.md

 *Want a CLI automatic blob saver?
 Check out [AutoTSS-cli](https://github.com/m1stadev/autotss-cli)!*

 ## Disclaimer
-- This should NOT be your main reliance for saving blobs.
-I am not at fault for any issues you may experience with AutoTSS.
+- I am not at fault for any issues you may experience with AutoTSS.

 ## Features
 - Automatic blob saving